r-pufky/docs/source/operating-systems/windows/10/base/advanced/specific-windows-fixes.rst

    * Move existing files into the new location.
    * Apply.

-Format ReFS on using a single driv
+Format ReFS on using a single drive
 ***********************************
 ReFS allows for integrated file checksums, duplication, and error recovery;
 however by default it requires two disks.
 This will allow you to use this